 A company linked to Atama, Lexus Agric, is logging forest in southern Congo to make way for oil palm and rubber plantations.
 In 2013, Lexus Agric was issued a license for a 50,000 hectare concession in Lekoumou province.
 Most of the concession area is densely forested.

 The company did not carry out an Environmental Impact Assessment, as required by Congolese law.
 In July 2016, the official Independent Monitor found that Lexus Agric continued clearing forest even though its authorisation from the Forestry Department had expired the previous month.

 The Director General of Lexus Agric, Jeremie Issamou, was also the Assistant Director of Atama until 2015.

-Here’s Illegal Logging Monitor again:
+Here’s Illegal Deforestation Monitor again: